 SECTION 3.1.
 Acquisition and Installation or Construction of the Project Facilities.
+The SECTION 3.1.
+Acquisition and Installation or Construction of the Project Facilities.
 The Corporation and the County acknowledge that the County will be responsible for any and all contracts necessary or appropriate for the acquisition and installation, or for any renovation, construction, installation, restoration, and reconstruction, to be performed in connection with the completion of the Capital Projects and the County shall be the agent of the Corporation for all such purposes.
 The County and the Corporation agree and acknowledge that all contracts relating to the Project Facilities shall be entered into in compliance with the procurement procedures of the County.
 The County may install machinery, equipment and other tangible property in the Project Facilities and all such machinery, equipment and other tangible property not acquired and financed from Bond Proceeds will remain the sole property of the County and will not be deemed a portion of the Project Facilities.

 SECTION 3.2.
 Administration of Project Facilities Contracts.
-The County shall be responsible for preparing, administering, amending and enforcing the contracts to be entered into with respect to the Project Facilities and for hitgaing or setting all claims thereunder.
+The County shall be responsible for preparing, administering, amending and enforcing the contracts to be entered into with respect to the Project Facilities and for litigating or settling all claims thereunder.
 The County and the Corporation, as their interests may appear, will be entitled to the benefit of all warranties, guaranties and indemnities provided under the Project Facilities Contracts and by law.